christopherobin/mage/lib/panopticon/README.markdown

    `n` for this `id`.
  - `panopticon.set(id, n)`, where 'n' is added to the previous value if 'n' is a finite number.
 If `n` is not a finite number, then it defaults to 1.
- - `panopticon.sample(id, n)` Keeps track of the max, min, average and standard deviation of `n` over an interval.
+ - `panopticon.sample(id, n)`, which keeps track of the max, min, average and standard deviation of `n` over an interval.

 When your application is shutting down, it should call `panopticon.stop()` to clear timers.